4 Linear mixed model I

 summary(lmm2)

-We can see that the estimates of the fixed effect are different, as expected, but also the model without color as a fixed effect has a larger variance for the random effect of bucket.
+We can see that the estimates of the fixed effects are different, as expected, but also the model without color as a fixed effect has a larger variance for the random effect of bucket.
 This is a reflection of the fact that the fixed effect of color explains some of the variation across buckets and that is missing in the first model.
+As the variance explained by the fixed effects decreases, the model will try to compensate by increasing the variance of the random effects.

 VC <- as.data.frame(VarCorr(lmm2))